semantic-flow/sflo-dendron-notes/sflow.concepts.identifier.md

 ## Identifier Name Limitations

-- initial underscores prefix all [[sflow.concepts.identifiers.system]] and should be avoided in general
+- initial underscores prefix all [[sflow.concepts.identifier.system]] and should be avoided in general

 ![[sflow#^pnoqpr3ff4za]]